Friday, May 18, 2012

 How to own a house distinct from the land it is on

-Buildings (apart from a licensed condominium) do not have an ownership title deed document in addition to the land tile deed.
-The procedure to obtain ownership of a structure separate from the land is as follows (note: the rights to use and possess the land (land lease and/or superficies) must be created first):
+Buildings (apart from condos in a licensed condominium building) do not have a separate ownership deed in addition to the land tile deed.
+The procedure to obtain ownership of a structure/ building or house separate from the land is as follows (note: the rights to use and possess the land (land lease and/or superficies) must be created first):

-• a building sale and purchase agreement (see under 3), or
+- a land lease and a building sale and purchase agreement followed by the land office transfer procedure (see under 3), or

-• a building construction contract with a building permit in the foreign purchaser's name.
+- a land lease and a building construction contract (hire of work) with a building permit in the foreign purchaser's name.

-3. Sale of an existing building separate from the land requires the current owner and purchaser of the house to:
+- Sale and transfer of ownership of an existing building separate from the land requires the current owner and purchaser of the house to:

 If the above procedure has not been followed the building could legally still be owned by the developer or another third party who owns the land and built the house (not recommended) - read more: buying and building a home in Thailand